Dynamic headspace tool installed in PAL RTC

 ITEX DHS offers the dynamic headspace enrichement of volatile & semi-volatile compounds from solid, liquid and gaseous samples.
 The sorbent material is embedded in the upper part of a syringe needle.
 This analyte trap is temperature controlled by an integrated cooling fan and the trap flash heater for a quick desorption into GC.

-ITEX DHS Sampling
+ITEX Dynamic Headspace Sampling

 Effective Extraction with Purge Strokes